hmjatt/Project-Management-App/README.md

 # Project-Manager-App

-An Application that let's you organize your Projects, Tasks and set their proiority, due date and save them to localstorage.This project is created to practice Object-Oriented Programming Principles in JavaScript.
+An Application that let's you organize your Projects, Tasks and set their proiority, due date and save them to localstorage.
+This project is created to practice Object-Oriented Programming Principles in JavaScript using Webpack as a module bundler.
 Feel free to reach me at [Twitter](https://twitter.com/hmjatt/)